Non-Surgical Spinal Treatment

 Sciatica

-Nerve pain radiating from the lower back into the buttock, leg, or foot — typically caused by disc compression at L4/L5 or L5/S1.
+Nerve pain radiating from the lower back into the buttock, leg, or foot — often related to disc compression at L4/L5 or L5/S1.

 Degenerative Disc Disease